TopazAvraham/ChatApp--Multiple-Clients-to-Server-UDP-Sockets/README.md

 ## Introduction

 This Server & Client code is the final product of computer-networks course assignment, which I took in the 1st semester of my 2nd year at Bar Ilan University.
-I created WhatsApp-like implementation of groups, where each user (client) can:
+I implemeted code which acts like WhatsApp-groups, in where each user (client) can:

 💥 Join the group